neurorave/neurorave/index.md

 **Attributes coming from an other sample of the dataset**

 Here, we select as modulators the attributes of other samples coming from the same dataset.
 The modification of attributes are clearly heard and it appears that the RMS and the centroid have a strong influence on the sound generation whereas the sharpness and the boominess have a more subtle effect.
 However, taking the attributes from an other sample of the dataset quickly degrades the quality on the Japanese dataset and on the violin.
 This is due to the abrupt change of attributes which can easily be outside of the range of the original attributes.
+Similarly to the section above, the best would be to adapt the feature to the input in order to obtain more natural sounds.

 <div class="figure">
     <table style="width:100%;">